hashicorp/consul/test/load/packer/consul-ami/README.md

 5. For additional customization you can add [tags](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/?tab=noncontainerizedenvironments) within the `scripts/datadog.yaml` file.
 One example of a tag could be `"consul_version" : "consulent_175"`.
 These tags are searchable through the datadog dashboard.
 Another form of customization is changing the datacenter tag within `scripts/telemetry.json`, however it is defaulted to `us-east-1`.
 6. Run `packer build consul.json`.

 When the build finishes, it will output the IDs of the new AMI.
-Add this AMI ID in the `ami_id` variable in the `vars.tfvars` file.
+Add this AMI ID in the `consul_ami_id` variable in the `vars.tfvars` file.